-Does your dog lift his leg at every lamp post?
+Why do dogs pee in the house?
+This question is more complex than you might expect.
+But, first ask yourself this: Does your dog lift his leg at every lamp post?
 Or does he insist on stopping at every tree trunk you pass by?
 On dog walks, this is understandable (especially for the male dogs).
 But it is completely confusing and frustrating when your dog brings his marking behavior inside your home.

 Is your pup going through his spot-marking stage?
 Is it driving you crazy?
 Here are possible reasons on why dogs urine mark and ways on how you can avoid those messy indoor accidents that come with male dog spot-marking in your home.